-More than 130 airports worldwide have some type of noise surcharges, which means that noise is an important parameter for their day-to-day operations.
-Inaccurate noise predictions require high tolerance margins in order not to exceed existing limits and thus face possible penalties.
+Because noise predictions can be inaccurate, high tolerance margins are applied in order not to exceed existing limits and thus face possible penalties.
 This may impose unnecessary limitations on land use and on operational procedures.
 Future environmental noise regulations may become increasingly stricter.
 It is therefore of vital importance to be able to calculate and predict noise impact to the environment with a very high degree of accuracy and consequently be able to operate the airport at maximum capacity.

-SINTEF has a long standing reputation for developing aircraft noise prediction tools.
+SINTEF has a long-standing reputation for development of aircraft noise prediction tools.
 We were the first one to introduce topography corrections in the models, and our fast and effective algorithms allow real time calculations on a per-flight basis.
-Thus noise can eventually be included in the ATM decision support process for a higher utilization of the airport's environmental capacity.
+Thus, noise can eventually be included in the ATM decision support process for a higher utilization of the airport’s environmental capacity.

-SINTEF has now started the development of next generation noise prediction tools, which will be available as software services on a new online platform.
-Improved input data such as radar tracking and possible access to flight deck parameters will yield more accurate results.
+SINTEF has now started development of next generation noise prediction tools, which will be available as software services on a new online platform.
+Improved input data such as radar tracking will yield more accurate results.
 Utilization of this in operative traffic management will enable airports to operate even more efficiently within given environmental noise constraints.
 Other goals for the new prediction tools is to minimize the human-in-the-loop, ensure faster calculations, and do the whole calculation process easier and much more user friendly than traditional aircraft noise mapping.